-The Backlink Audit Tool sorts the toxic backlinks in order of Toxic Score, with the highest Toxic Score links being shown on the first page.
-Toxic Score is how the Backlink Audit Tool determines which of your links are the most dangerous for your website.
-Toxic Score is based on a scale of 0 to 100, with 0 being good and 100 being very toxic.
+The Backlink Audit Tool sorts the toxic backlinks in order of Toxicity Score, with the highest Toxicity Score links being shown on the first page.
+Toxicity Score is how the Backlink Audit Tool determines which of your links are the most urgent to investigate.
+Toxicity Score is based on a scale of 0 to 100, with 0 being good and 100 being very toxic.

-There are currently over 40 different toxic markers that Semrush uses in determining the Toxic Score for a link.
-By hovering over the Toxic Score you will be able to see specifically which Toxic Markers are associated with that specific backlink.
+There are currently 45+ different Toxic Markers that Semrush uses in determining the Toxicity Score for a link.
+By hovering over the Toxicity Score you will be able to see specifically which Toxic Markers are associated with that specific backlink.

-The action that you decide to take with a backlink should be determined by its Toxic Score.
-If you see a number of backlinks that appear to have a dangerous Toxic Score you will want to send them to your remove list (to manually ask for removal) or disavow list.
-A disavow list can be sent to Google so that the links can be disassociated with your website.
+You can use a backlink’s Toxicity Score to help decide what action you need to take.
+If you see a number of backlinks that appear to have a high Toxicity Score you will want to investigate them thoroughly.
+After serious consideration, you can send them to your remove list (to manually ask for removal) or your disavow list.
+A disavow list can be sent to Google so that you can request the links to be disassociated from your website.

-To keep things clean in Backlink Audit, you can create a whitelist that includes domains with a low toxic score or which you know to be natural and safe.
+To keep things clean in Backlink Audit, you can create a whitelist that includes domains with a low toxicity score or that you know to be natural and safe.
 Once you have created your whitelist, you will be left with domains that are deemed to be toxic.